avapolzin/UWSStatusSearch/README.md

+Crossmatching of catalogs (just the NASA-Sloan Atlas and the Updated Nearby Galaxy Catalog for now -- please open an issue if you believe there are additional catalogs that would be suited to crossmatching with the survey) is available in `uwstatus.plotting.singlefield`.

 ***
 ## Inside _UWSStatusSearch/cli_
 Quick scripts that can be run as is, aliased, or made executable and put in the path for easy access.

+Not all functionality is available with the scripts in this directory, since they're based on an older version of these tools.
+For instance, the only plotting option is to show the status of the whole survey.

 ***UWCoordSearch.py*** takes coordinates (i.e. python UWCoordSearch.py '10:00:30.03 +02:08:59.47') and returns the matching UW field.